freester1/OniiChain/README.md

-# Oniichain
+# Elixir Block Chain

-This is a basic blockchain implementation in elixir
+This is a basic blockchain implementation in Elixir.

 ### Features ###
 - disk-backed block chain stored in mnesia
 - bi-directional p2p connection via websocket and phoenix channels